nightingaleproject/canary/README.md

 ### Contact Information

-For questions or comments about Canary or the Nightingale EDRS, please send email to
+For questions or comments about Canary, please send email to

     cdc-nvss-feedback-list@lists.mitre.org